ACCEPTING CASES NATIONWIDE

 • Other Considerations: The duration of Depo-Provera or its generic version usage, the time elapsed between the last use of Depo-Provera, the diagnosis, and the diagnosis of meningioma and brain tumors.

-Due to the potential link between Depo-Provera and an increased risk of brain tumors in some women, individuals who have suffered a brain tumor after taking the medication may be entitled to file a lawsuit against the manufacturer.
+Due to the potential association between Depo-Provera and an increased risk of brain tumors in some women, individuals who have suffered a brain tumor after taking the medication may be able to file a lawsuit against the manufacturer.

 Evidence Needed to File a Depo-Provera Lawsuit